hernaes/fatsave/README.md

 # fatsave
-Rule based banking based on Sbanken and Polar APis
+Rule based banking based on Sbanken and Polar APIs